rbrown-65/Covid-19-Prediction-AI-System/README.md

 The notebook includes an optional Gemini LLM explanation component in **Part R**.

-If a Gemini API key is available, Part R uses Gemini to generate a plain-English explanation of the model results.
+If a Gemini API key is available, Part R uses Gemini to generate a plain-English explanation of the at-home screening result.
 If no API key is available, the notebook still runs and uses a fallback automated explanation.

 To use Gemini, set an environment variable before running Part R: